 1. Tree Identification: A plan identifying the trees to be removed and their location in relation to improvements shall be submitted.
 Trees within 50-feet of development and construction staging areas will be included on the Tree Protection Plan.
-The Tree Protection Plan will include a table that identifies the tree species, size, health, and any proposed removal or trimming associated with the proposed improvements.
+The Tree Protection Plan will include a table (refer to Table E.2: Example DBH Removal Table) that identifies the tree species, size, health, and any proposed removal or trimming associated with the proposed improvements.